 If amyloidosis affects the kidneys, people may retain fluids, feel weak, and lose their appetite.

 About one third of women with the disorder are infertile or miscarry.
-The disorder can cause scar tissue to form in the abdomen.
+About 20 to 30% or pregnancies end in loss of the fetus.
+The disorder can cause scar tissue to form in the pelvis.
 The scar tissue can interfere with conception.

 A doctor usually bases the diagnosis on typical symptoms.
 However, the abdominal pain of familial Mediterranean fever is virtually indistinguishable from that of other abdominal emergencies, particularly a ruptured appendix.
 Thus, some people with this disorder have urgent surgery before the correct diagnosis is made.

 No routine laboratory test or imaging test is by itself diagnostic, but such tests can be useful in excluding other disorders.
-Blood tests can identify some of the abnormal genes that cause this disorder and can thus sometimes help with the diagnosis.
+Blood tests can identify the abnormal gene that causes this disorder and can thus sometimes help with the diagnosis.
+Some people with typical familial Mediterranean fever have only one rather than two copies of the gene, and in others, test results may be negative.

 Prevention and Treatment

 Taking colchicine daily by mouth eliminates or greatly reduces the number of painful attacks in about 85% of people.
 Also, it virtually eliminates the risk of kidney failure due to amyloidosis.
-If people have infrequent attacks preceded by warning symptoms, they can wait until symptoms start before they take colchicine, but they must then take it promptly.
+In pregnant women, colchicine helps prevent attacks that might lead to a miscarriage.
+If people have infrequent attacks that begin slowly, they can wait until symptoms start before they take colchicine, but they must then take it promptly.